Pablo López (baseball): Personal life

 López graduated first in his high school class with a grade-point average of 19.8 on a scale of 1 to 20.
 After he aced a standardized test, he was accepted to medical school in Venezuela at 16 years old.
 Both of his parents were doctors, but he chose baseball instead, stating, "The body, as you grow older, gets weaker.
 The mind just gets stronger.
 Baseball is a one-time opportunity.
 That was my thought process.
 I could always go back to school."
 While in the Seattle Mariners farm system, López became fluent in four languages: Spanish, English, Portuguese (when conversing with Brazilian teammates), and Italian, though he said he's 'rusty'.
 His sister is a lawyer, and his brother is an engineer.
 López's father died in 2020 of a heart attack.

-López met his wife in 2016.
-The couple were married in West Palm Beach, Florida in 2022.

-Sandy Alcántara said López's Marlins teammates called him "Google" because he could regularly answers their questions.
+Sandy Alcántara said López's Marlins teammates called him "Google" because he could regularly answer their questions.